Jonno Duniam

-Jonathon Roy Duniam (born 31 December 1982) is an Australian politician.
-He is a member of the Liberal Party and has served as a Senator for Tasmania since the 2016 federal election.
-He served as an assistant minister in the Morrison government from 2019 until May 2022.
-Following the election of the Albanese ministry, he was appointed to the shadow ministry.
-Prior to entering parliament Duniam was a political staffer, including as deputy chief of staff to Tasmanian premier Will Hodgman.
+Jonathon Roy "Jonno" Duniam (born 31 December 1982) is an Australian politician who has been a senator for Tasmania since 2016.
+A member of the Liberal Party, he served as an assistant minister in the Morrison government from 2019 to 2022.
+Prior to entering Parliament, Duniam was a political staffer, including as deputy chief of staff to Tasmanian premier Will Hodgman.
+In June 2026, Duniam announced his intention to resign from parliament before the end of the year, citing family reasons and the earlier Liberal leadership change as central to his decision.

 Early life

 Duniam was born on 31 December 1982 in Launceston, Tasmania.
 He is the son of Mary (née Graham) and Roy Duniam, and is a sixth-generation Tasmanian.
-His mother has served on the Waratah-Wynyard Council, including as deputy mayor.
+His mother has served on the Waratah-Wynyard Council, including as mayor.
 His maternal grandmother Iris Graham was the first woman elected to the Burnie City Council and an Australian Labor Party (ALP) candidate for the Tasmanian Legislative Council, although she later left the party.
 His mother's uncle Bob Graham was an ALP state government minister.

 Duniam grew up in Somerset, Tasmania, attending Stella Maris Catholic Primary School and Marist Regional College in Burnie.
 He holds the combined degree of Bachelor of Arts and Bachelor of Laws from the University of Tasmania.